vlandham/new_monsters/out/new_monsters.md

 Then silence filled the room once again.

 It took a long time for her to peak out.
-Dawn was coming in
-**
+The room was now bright,
+But destroyed by a fight.
 She opened the closet and stifled a shout.

 There lumped on the floor was a huge rat beast.
 As big as a man.
 Cruel claws on each hand.
 But carved up like the turkey at a feast.

-**^ Fix**

 Looking up at the board now the cats all wore grins.
 The furry and fluffy,
 The sleek and scruffy.
 Were drawn with red blood down there chins.

-Now the girl who draws cats
+Now the girl who loved to draw cats
 Can draw all she wants,
 With never a taunt.
 And the school is completely free of rats.